fjallemark/TimetablePlanningApp/Readme.md

 Instead, the system creates all notes on report generation.
 Examples of automatic notes are:
 - If train not stops at a station.
 - Train meets or passes each other at stations.
-It can be disaabled per station, for example on a double track line.
+It can be disabled per station, for example on a double track line.
 - Where to couple or uncouple locos, trainsets or freigth wagons to specific destinations.
 - What to do at arrival to an unmanned shadow station.
 - If to perform local shunting with the train locomotive.